Syria force carries out major evacuation from last IS holdout

 US-backed forces evacuated over 40 truckloads of people from the Islamic State group's last Syria redoubt on Monday, as they sought to clear out civilians before a final push to crush the jihadists.

-The Syrian Democratic Forces (SDF) have slowed down their offensive on the final pocket due to the presence of civilians, with just a scrap of the IS "caliphate" remaining from a territory that once spanned Syria and Iraq.
+The Syrian Democratic Forces has slowed down its offensive on the final pocket due to the presence of civilians, with just a scrap of the IS "caliphate" remaining from a territory that once spanned Syria and Iraq.

-An AFP correspondent saw more than 46 trucks crammed with men, women and children, approaching an SDF outpost, 20 kilometres (12 miles) north of the jihadist redoubt.
+An AFP correspondent saw at least 46 trucks crammed with men, women and children approaching an SDF outpost, 20 kilometres (12 miles) north of the jihadist bastion.

 One vehicle was packed with women clad in black and men who covered their faces.
 Wounded people were also among the latest evacuees.

-Holdout IS fighters and civilians, mostly relatives of jihadists, are trapped in less than half a square kilometre in the village of Baghouz near the Iraqi border.
+Holdout IS fighters and civilians, mostly relatives of jihadists, are trapped inside less than half a square kilometre in the village of Baghouz near the Iraqi border.

 The Kurdish-led SDF evacuated nearly 5,000 men, women and children from the jihadist redoubt on Wednesday and Friday, but none over the weekend.

-Earlier on Monday, SDF spokesman Mustefa Bali, told AFP that thousands remained inside the IS pocket.
+Earlier on Monday, SDF spokesman Mustefa Bali, said thousands remained inside the IS pocket.

-"According to what we heard from those who have left, there are nearly 5,000 people still inside," Bali said.
+"According to what we heard from those who have left, there are nearly 5,000 people still inside," Bali told AFP.

-At the SDF screening point outside the village, SDF fighters expressed hopes that Monday's arrivals would be the last one.
+At the SDF screening point outside the village, SDF fighters expressed hopes Monday's arrivals would be the last.

-"We want it to be over," Mazloum, a 29 year-old SDF fighter told AFP.
+"We want it to be over," one of them, 29-year-old Mazloum, told AFP.

 "Every day we say today is the day but we hope it will all end today and not tomorrow," he said.